j3din00b/XeroHub/content/_index.md

 ### About the Project.

-In short, it makes it easier to install Arch, bypassing the need for ArchInstall.
-The ISO(s) include my toolkit as well as my famous XeroLayan rice for KDE, as well as some system improvements/tweaks, all-in-one shot. <br>
+In short, it's an Arch-Based Distro that makes it easier to install Arch, bypassing the need for ArchInstall.
+The ISO(s) include my toolkit as well as some system improvements/tweaks, for a better experience, whichever version you choose, all-in-one shot. <br>

 What it isn't, is a distribution like CachyOS or Guaruda that takes care of everything for you.
 I’ve handled the main/basic setup and included the Toolkit and style, but things like drivers and additional configuration will be up to you.
 That’s the essence of ArchLinux, a Do-It-Yourself distro.
 If the appearance led you to believe otherwise, I apologize, as that wasn’t the intention.<br>

-This was created as way for you to support the project & myself during these hard times in my country (Lebanon), while getting something in return.
+ISOs were created as way for you to support the project & myself during these hard times in my country (Lebanon), while getting something in return.
 You will never leave empty handed. ❤️‍🔥

 <h3 align="center">📺 <a href="https://www.youtube.com/watch?v=lsYg6-wUWXw" target="_blank"><strong>Preview Video</strong></a> 📺</h3>